openfun/richie/README.md

 - multi-site and multi-lingual by default,
 - advanced access rights and moderation,
-- catalog of courses synchronized with one or more `Open edX` instances,
+- catalog of courses synchronized with one or more `LMS` instances,
 - search engine based on `Elasticsearch` and pre-configured to offer full-text queries, multi-facetting, auto-complete,...
-- flexible custom pages for courses, organizations, categories, teachers (and their inter-relations),
+- flexible custom pages for courses, organizations, categories, teachers, blog posts (and their inter-relations),
 - Extensible with any third-party `DjangoCMS` plugin or any third-party `Django` application.

+## Demo

+You can test Richie on our [demo site](https://richie.education).

+login/password: admin/admin

+The database, is regularly flushed.

 ## Architecture